pedrocunha/groovy_oneliner/README.md

 One of the languages supported is Groovy.
 Groovy is very similar to Java.

-`GroovyOneliner` was extracted from one of the production apps at [HouseTrip](http://housetrip.com), since it allows to have a separate file for the Groovy script from which you can benefit: syntax highlighting, multilines, comments etc... and finally convert that script into one line script that is injected in ElasticSearch query.
-Nevertheless is important to say this gem is currently being used in production.
+`GroovyOneliner` was extracted from one of the production apps at [HouseTrip](http://housetrip.com), since it allows to have a separate file for the Groovy script, which benefits: syntax highlighting, multilines, comments etc... and convert that script into one liner that you can use for queries.
+Nevertheless is important to say this is being used in production.

 It is simple as it is, i.e, there are no external dependencies and while it's a very small task, it should allow to avoid repeating the same parsing code over and over.